Slain Alabama officer’s father also died in the line of duty

 Clardy is survived by a wife and five children, according to the police chief.

-McMurray said Clardy’s father was also a Huntsville police officer and died in 1978.
-The father, Billy Clardy Jr., died in a crash while on duty, AL.com report ed.
+McMurray said Clardy’s father was also a Huntsville police officer.
+The father, Billy Clardy Jr., died in a crash while on duty in 1978, AL.com reported.

 McMurray was flanked by wreaths and surrounded by other officers.